NCAR/water_vapor_reconstruction/README.md

 # Water Vapor Reconstruction

 Exploring the accurate generation of 3D water vapor fields through the integration of line data obtained from overhead sensors.

-## Visualization of Process
+## Process

+### Mimicking Input Data
+The input data will be analogous to taking the line integral of water vapor along a ray projecting downward from an observational point above.
+Representing a plane flying over a region collecting data from below.

 * Water vapor from model input data to mimic environment.
 ![Water Vapor Slice](docs/images/qvapor_env.png)